ToshioCP/Gobject-tutorial/gfm/sec3.md

 A final type doesn't have any children.
 If a type has children, it is a derivable type.
 If you want to define a derivable type object, use `G_DECLARE_DERIVABLE_TYPE` instead.
-However, you probably write final type objects in most cases.
+However, you probably want to write final type objects in most cases.

 `G_DECLARE_FINAL_TYPE` does the following: